-Northeast Georgia Medical Center (NGMC) offers a comprehensive approach to stroke care, from early intervention treatments in the ER to inpatient and outpatient rehabilitation services to help patients regain function and independence.
+Northeast Georgia Medical Center offers a comprehensive approach to stroke care, from early intervention treatments in the ER to inpatient and outpatient rehabilitation services helping patients regain function and independence.

-Early intervention for stroke patients is critical because there are treatments that can reduce the risk of damage from the most common type of stroke (ischemic - caused by a blood clot), but only if treatment is delivered within three hours of the onset of symptoms.
+Early intervention for stroke patients is critical.
+There are treatments that can reduce the risk of damage from the most common type of stroke, but only if treatment is delivered within three hours of the onset of symptoms.

 Clinical Stroke Team

-NGMC's Clinical Stroke Team follows stroke patients during their inpatient stay to expedite the most effective care.
+NGMC’s Clinical Stroke Team follows stroke patients during their inpatient stay to provide the most effective care.
 This team makes rounds on all ischemic stroke patients while in inpatient care, with the goal of optimizing care by initiation of early rehabilitation and prevention of complications.

 - Physical therapists